 Introduction

-Microsoft's Remote Desktop application allows you to see and control a computer remotely from a Mac.
+Microsoft's Windows App allows you to remotely control a Windows device or virtual machine from a Mac.

 To remotely log into a Classic-CoreImage Windows machine:

-*Note that these instructions only apply to connecting to a Classic-CoreImage; one cannot use Remote Desktop Connection to remotely log into an Intune-managed CoreImage.
+*Note that these instructions only apply to connecting to a Classic-CoreImage; one cannot use Microsoft's Windows App to remotely log into an Intune-managed CoreImage.

 Depending on what type of Mac you are using (managed or personally owned) and where you are located, your method to connect will change: